-Smoked trout on dark, sweet rye bread is Lake Mývatn’s special dish and no trip to the north is complete without it.
+Smoked trout on dark, sweet rye bread is Lake Mývatn’s signature dish.
 Bonus points if the rye bread was buried in the ground and cooked with geothermal heat!

-Try some of Eyjafjörður’s very own Kaldi beer, brewed at Ársskógssandur.
-If you’re still feeling thirsty, Einstök beer and Segull 67 are also brewed here in the north.
+Try some of Eyjafjörður’s very own Kaldi beer.
+If you’re still feeling thirsty, Einstök beer and Segull 67 are also brewed in North Iceland.
 For a taste of Akureyri beer, drink Viking!

-If drinking beer isn’t enough, you can also head up to Árskógssandur and bathe in it as well!
+If drinking beer isn’t enough, head up to Árskógssandur and bathe in it!
 The Kaldi Beer Spa offers beer-focused spa treatments as well as tasting menus in their adjoining restaurant.

 Akureyri is aptly named the “Béarnaise Capital of Iceland”.
 An Akureyri speciality is a pizza topped with sliced beef, French fries and a copious amount of béarnaise sauce!